 Bernard Jackman resigns

-On 5 August, Bernard Jackman, the Managing Director of the former Rover-Triumph group, resigned.
-He said in a statement that his decision to leave after some 70 years of family association with the Rover Company should cause no surprise.
+On 5 August, Bernard Jackman, the Managing Director of what had been briefly Rover Triumph Cars, resigned.
+He said in a statement that his decision to leave after some 70 years of family association with the Rover company should cause no surprise.

 ‘British Leyland have an enormous challenge ahead of them and I would not wish to say anything that might make that task harder.’
 British Leyland confirmed that Bernard Jackman had resigned and left the company.

 It was understood that Bernard Jackman had already been offered seats on the Boards of three companies, including a motor components group.

 The winds of change blow in for Rover